Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties

-For the fairness of numerical comparison, EPalm1 uses the same starting point and parameters as those used by EPalm and EPalmLS.
-Since the running time of Gurobi would be unacceptable if the known best value is chosen to be its termination criterion, we use the running time required by EPalm as the stopping condition of Gurobi.
+All the numerical tests are performed in MATLAB R2020b on a workstation running 64-bit Windows Operating System with an Intel Xeon(R) W-2245 CPU 3.90GHz and 128 GB RAM.
+The solution returned by EPalm is $X^*={\rm mat}(\|V^*\||Q_1^*|)$, where $V^*$ is its final iterate and $Q_1^*$ is the first column of any $Q^*\!\in\mathbb{O}^{p}((V^*)^{\top}V^*)$.
+The quality of $X^*$ is measured by its relative gap and violation of feasibility, defined by

-\subsection{Numerical results for QAPLIB data}
+where ${\rm Bval}$ is the known best value of \eqref{QAP} and Obj is the objective value of $X^*$.
+We use ${\rm rgap}:=\frac{\rm Bval-rObj}{\rm Bval}\times 100\%$ to denote the relative gap of the rounded solution ${\rm round}(X^*)$, where rObj is the objective value of the rounded solution.
+We terminate the iteration of Gurobi once its running time exceeds that of EPalm for the same test instance or the generated objective values is not greater than ${\rm Bval}$.

-We compare the performance of EPalm and EPalmLS with that of EPalm1 and Gurobi for solving problem \eqref{QAP} with $C=0$ and $A,B\in\mathbb{R}^{n\times n}$ from QAPLIB \cite{QAPLIB}.
-The total \textbf{121} test examples are divided into three groups in terms of size: $n\in\!\{10,\ldots,30\},\{31,\ldots,60\}$, $\{61,\ldots,90\}$.
-Tables \ref{tableQAP1}-\ref{tableQAP3} report the objective values, relative gaps, and running time (in seconds) of four solvers, where the gap value marked in red means the better one between EPalm and EPalm1.
-To check whether the three solvers based on global exact penalty could produce $X^*$ with desirable approximate feasibility, Tables \ref{tableQAP1}-\ref{tableQAP3} also report \textbf{infeas} of $X^{\rm out}$ corresponding to the output of EPalm.
-Since the infeasibility of the outputs to EPalmLS and EPalm1 keeps the same magnitude as that of EPalm, we do not report it.
-Tables \ref{tableQAP1}-\ref{tableQAP3} show that the infeasibility yielded by EPalm is about $10^{-6}$ for all instances.
+\subsubsection{Numerical results for QAPLIB data}

-From Tables \ref{tableQAP1}-\ref{tableQAP3}, there are $\textbf{48}$ examples for which EPalm yields better objective values than EPalm1, and there are $\textbf{37}$ examples for which EPalm yields worse objective values than EPalm1.
-For the $14$ large-scale test examples, EPalm produces better objective values for $\textbf{11}$ ones than EPalm1.
-In particular, the running time of EPalm is much less than that of EPalm1 for most of exmaples, especially for those of large-size.
-This validates the superiority of the exact penalty model \eqref{DNN-penalty} and its factorized formulation.
+We compare the performance of EPalm with that of Gurobi for solving \eqref{QAP} with $C=0$ and $A,B\in\mathbb{R}^{n\times n}$ from QAPLIB \cite{QAPLIB}.
+The \textbf{122} test examples are divided into three groups in terms of the size $n$: $n\in\!\{10,\ldots,30\},\{31,\ldots,60\}$ and $\{61,\ldots,90\}$.
+Tables \ref{tableQAP1}-\ref{tableQAP3} report the objective value, relative gap, and running time (in seconds) by EPalm and Gurobi, where “$-$'' in the \textbf{rObj} column means that the objective value of rounded solutions is the same as Obj.
+To check if EPalm yields a solution with satisfactory approximate feasibility for a suitably large $\rho$, we report the \textbf{infeas} and the final $\rho_{l_{f}}$ for EPalm. \tabcolsep{2.5pt} \arraystretch{1.2}{